fabiangunzinger/causal-inference-notes/chapters/hypothesis_testing.md

 A researcher runs an experiment, gets a p-value of 0.033, and concludes that his false positive rate is 3.3 percent.
 Is that correct?
 Why or why not?

+**4.**

+Why don't we include MDE in our hypothesis statement (i.e. "a will increase b by at least MDE for target population")?
+Wouldn't that be a good idea in a business context where we strongly care about an MDE?
+Don't we just not do that because academics, who developed the methods, don't usually care about an effect being of a certain size but only about learning what the effect is?

 Answers